 • For scripts that are embedded from outside origins with a <script src=...> tag, the code is retrieved, parsed, and then run in the context of the origin that requested the script (not the origin that it was retrieved from).
-This supports crossorigin third-party libraries while partially avoiding explicit cross-origin flows.
+This supports cross-origin third-party libraries while partially avoiding explicit cross-origin flows.
 Moreover error messages are only returned for scripts from the same origin as the embedding page.

-Content embedded in an iframe can come from arbitrary domains, but is run in the context of the origin that the content is loaded from.
-So if a webpage in origin A embeds and iframe with an advertisement from origin B, the ad will run in the context of B and the Same-origin Policy will apply more or less as though the content were loaded in a separate tab.
+- Content embedded in an iframe can come from arbitrary domains, but is run in the context of the origin that the content is loaded from.
+So if a webpage in origin A embeds and iframe with an advertisement from origin B, the ad will run in the context of B and the Same-origin Policy will apply more or less as though the content were loaded in a separate tab. - Images from different domains can be loaded and displayed on a webpage, but the contents of the image itself, i.e. its pixels, cannot be read by the page loading the image. - Cookies use a separate definition of origins.
+A page can set a cookie for its own domain or any parent domain, as long as the parent domain is not a public suffix (there are only a small number of these).
+The browser will make a cookie available to a page in the cookie's domain, including any subdomains, no matter which protocol or port is used.
+Cookies can be further scoped by setting the path, thus limiting the pages to which the cookie is sent to be within specified path.

 As you might imagine, exceptions to the SOP due to cross-origin access create subtlety and complexity that is sometimes difficult to manage.
-This is a common source of vulnerability in web applications that we will come back to later on.
+In brief, you can understand most of these SOP "exceptions" as being governed by the principle that the SOP limits the ability of pages to read content from other domains, but not their ability to send data to other domains.

-2.2 Web apps on the server
+2.3 Web apps on the server